pwnjack/crusader/README.md

 Your project's optimized version will be stored in the freshly created "dist" folder.

 ## Helpers
-If you want to install an asset later on, stop the server in your terminal (CTRL+C), install the asset via Bower (as shown above) and then inject it's reference in your markup:
+If you want to install an asset later on, stop the server in your terminal (CTRL+C), install the asset via Bower (as shown above) and then wire it up in your markup:

-	gulp inject
+	gulp wiredep

 Then start the server again: